areitan/PocketMonster/README.md

 ### style.css

 1. We decided to use tailwind as our CSS framework, but found that installing it wasn't working so in the interest of time, we changed to Foundation.
+2. We added some code from a Foundation template to control the translucent overlay for the form and local storage display.

 ## How To Contribute